sthomas522/hmclearn/cran-comments.md

 Revised per feedback from CRAN volunteer, version 0.0.2

-* Included references for theoretical background in DESCRIPTION
+* Included references for theoretical background in DESCRIPTION.

-* Alan Agresti is included as a theoretical reference, but not the cph
+* Alan Agresti is included as a theoretical reference, but not the cph.

 * Added small examples to all exported functions.
-Removed dontrun sections
+Removed dontrun sections.

-* Added 5 vignettes with additional examples
+* Added 5 vignettes with additional examples.
+Tests are included for all of these vignettes to ensure accuracy.

-* Added a number of tests using the testthat package
+* Added tests using the testthat package for the examples, vignettes, paper (in process), and utility functions.

-* Added \value to all .Rd files
+* Added \value to all .Rd files.

-* Changed some of the parameters to match a paper in development
+* Changed some of the parameters to match a paper in development.
+These changes are primarily in sample_posterior_gradients.R.

+* First package submission to CRAN was on 4/1/2020, commit cc48b5283a